sooriyaarachchi/pybites.github.io-src/content/codechallenge50.md

 A few more things before we take off:

-* You want to discuss this challenge and share you Pythonic journey with other passionate Pythonistas?
+* Do you want to discuss this challenge and share your Pythonic journey with other passionate Pythonistas?
 Confirm your email on our platform then request access to our Slack via [settings](https://codechalleng.es/settings/).

 * PyBites is here to challenge you because becoming a better Pythonista requires practice, a lot of it.
 For any feedback, issues or ideas use [GH Issues](https://github.com/pybites/challenges/issues), [tweet us](https://twitter.com/pybites) or ping us on our Slack.